lee44/Android-Projects/README.md

 * Offers statistics and predictions of cars status
 * Records mileage, gas cost, gas amount, and calculates mpg
 * Generates an excel file for user to email all recorded data
-* User can sort and choose what data to graph
+* Sort and select data to graph
+* Swipe left to edit or swipe right to delete records
+* Long Press to select multiple records
 * Light and Dark Theme

 ## Installation